Nicotinic agonist: Binding

 ACh binds to nAChR because of charge difference between the molecule and the surface of the receptor.
 When binding to nAChR ACh fits into a binding pocket shaped by loops A, B and C which belong to α subunit and the adjacent subunit.
 When ACh is fitted into the binding pocket the loops of the nAChR undergo movement that leads to a coordination of the ACh molecule in the pocket enhancing the chemical bonds between the molecule and the receptor.
 After movement of the loops that belong to α subunit it's sometimes possible for the ACh molecule to form a bond, e.g. salt bridge, to the adjacent subunit enhancing the bonds between the receptor and ACh even further.

 Drug design

-Drugs that influence nAChRs can be agonists, partial agonists or antagonists.
-Agonists, e.g. nicotine, can however act as depolarizing agents when encountered to nAChRs for some time (seconds or minutes, depending on concentration and nAChR subtype), chronic exposure to agonist can also lead to long lasting functional deactivation because of rapid and persistent desensitization.
-Partial nAChR agonists have been studied since they seem to be helpful in smoking cessation.
-The partial agonists are believed to bind to the nAChRs and stimulate the release of dopamine in smaller portions than the agonists and therefore compensate for the absence of nicotine.The lack of specificity among some of the nicotinic agonists is well known and is a potential problem when using them to treat illnesses that require targeting a specific subtype of nAChRs.
-Among these nonspecific agonists are for example ACh, nicotine and epibatidine that all target more than one subtype of nAChRs.
+Drugs which influence nAChRs are typically agonists, partial agonists or antagonists.
+However, some nAChR agonists - such as nicotine - act as depolarizing agents in a time-dependent manner (seconds or minutes) relative to concentration and nAChR subtype.
+Chronic exposure to some agonists can lead to long-lasting functional deactivation resulting from rapid and persistent desensitization.
+Partial nAChR agonists have been investigated as potential smoking cessation agents; believed to bind to nAChRs and stimulate the release of dopamine in smaller doses than that achieved by full agonists, and in the absence of nicotine.

+The lack of specificity among some nicotinic agonists - or nonspecific agonists - is well documented as a conflating factor for treating illnesses which require selectivity for specific nAChR subtypes.
+Many nonspecific agonists - such as ACh, nicotine and epibatidine - have been shown to target more than one subtype.